ubccr/ccr-examples/slurm/2_ApplicationSpecific/VASP-GPU-podman/README.md

 vasp_std
 ```

-the "vasp_std" line can bechamged to "vasp_gam" or "vasp_ncl" if you want
+the "vasp_std" line can be chamged to "vasp_gam" or "vasp_ncl" if you want
 to run them rather than "vasp_std"